 South Park Marina - As part of the effort to control sources of contamination to the LDW, Ecology has identified potential source sites that could require early cleanup action.
 One such site is South Park Marina, which is adjacent to and north of Terminal 117.
-Ecology has identified the Port as a Potential Liable Party (PLP) for the cleanup of this site under the state Model Toxics Control Act (MTCA), and has requested the Port participate as a signatory to an order along with two other PLPs, the City of Seattle and South Park Marina.
-The request for authorization to sign the order will be presented to Commission after Ecology completes a 45-day public comment period.
+Ecology has identified the Port as a Potentially Liable Party (PLP) for the cleanup of this site under the state Model Toxics Control Act (MTCA), along with the City of Seattle and South Park Marina.
+In March 2019, the three parties signed an Agreed Order to perform a Remedial Investigation.
+The City, South Park Marina and the Port are sharing the costs to perform the investigation on a preliminary basis and the City is managing the consultant on behalf of the three parties.
+The consultant procurement is complete and the consultant is starting to develop the required workplans.

 Terminal 108 - Ecology has also identified Terminal 108 as a potential source control site.
-In 2006 and 2007, at Ecology's request, the Port investigated groundwater at the site and determined that the groundwater is not a source of contaminants to the Lower Duwamish.
+In 2006 and 2007, at Ecology's request, the Port investigated groundwater at the site and determined that the groundwater is not a source of contaminants to the LDW.
 However, additional upland contamination was discovered on the site that generated future investigation requirements.
 As part of an Interagency Agreement (IAA) with Ecology, in 2015 the Port completed a bank stabilization project along 350 feet of shoreline and cleanout of stormwater conveyance lines.
 In 2017, Ecology requested that EPA handle oversight of the Terminal 108 site due to limited resources at Ecology and historic federal government involvement at the site.
-The Port signed an EPA Order in 2017 to perform a preliminary assessment (PA) and data gaps analysis for the site.
-The PA report will be finalized later this year.
-Additional assessment, cleanup and source control work is likely to be required in the future.
+The Port signed an order with EPA to prepare a preliminary assessment (PA) and data gaps analysis for the site, which was completed in early 2019.
+With the findings of the PA, EPA has issued Potential Responsible Party (PRP) notices to seven entities, including the Port, City of Seattle and King County.
+The PRPs are negotiating an order with EPA to perform an Engineering Evaluation/Cost Analysis (similar to a remedial investigation/feasibility study).
+The order is expected to be finalized in early 2020, at which point staff will seek signature authorization from Commission.

 Terminal 115 South - The Port, along with Boeing, has been named by Ecology as a PLP under MTCA at Terminal 115 South, which is the location of the former Boeing Plant 1 facility.
-Boeing and the Port are negotiating an Ecology MTCA order to perform a remedial investigation and feasibility study.
-Once the order is negotiated, the request for authorization to sign the order will be presented to Commission after Ecology completes a 45-day public comment period, which is expected to occur in the first quarter of 2019.
+Boeing and the Port are negotiating an Ecology MTCA order to perform a remedial investigation and feasibility study (RI/FS).
+The order is expected to be finalized in early 2020, at which point staff will seek signature authorization from Commission.

 Terminal 115 North - In 2009, Ecology identified the Port as a PLP under MTCA for Terminal 115 North, located adjacent and to the south of Glacier Bay, one of the high priority sediment sites within the LDW Superfund Site.
 The Port entered into an order with Ecology in 2010.
-Since then, the fieldwork for the remedial investigation has been completed and the Port submitted the draft Remedial Investigation report to Ecology in October 2017.
+Since then, the fieldwork for the remedial investigation has been completed and the Port expects to submit a revised Remedial Investigation Report to Ecology in the first quarter of 2020.